Prajwal208V/PreapBytes/react/README.md

 4. ### useEffect
 It enables for performing the side effects in the functional components.

 The useEffect React Hook is used for performing the side effects in functional components.
-With the help of useEffect, you will inform React that your component requires something to be done after rendering the component or after a state change.
-The function you have passed(can be referred to as “effect”) will be remembered by React and call afterwards the performance of DOM updates is over.
-Using this, we can perform various calculations such as data fetching, setting up document title, manipulating DOM directly, etc, that don’t target the output value.
-The useEffect hook will run by default after the first render and also after each update of the component.
+With the help of useEffect, we will inform React that your component requires something to be done after rendering the component or after a state change.
+Using this, we can perform various calculations such as data fetching, setting up document title, manipulating DOM directly, etc. The useEffect hook will run by default after the first render and also after each update of the component.
 React will guarantee that the DOM will be updated by the time when the effect has run by it.

 Where the first argument callback represents the function having the logic of side-effect and it will be immediately executed after changes were being pushed to DOM.
-The second argument dependencies represent an optional array of dependencies.
+The second argument is an optional array of dependencies.
 The useEffect() will execute the callback only if there is a change in dependencies in between renderings.

 There are two types of side effects in React component.
 They are:

-1.Effects without Cleanup: This side effect will be used in useEffect which does not restrict the browser from screen update.
+1. Effects without Cleanup: This side effect will be used in useEffect which does not restrict the browser from screen update.
 It also improves the                      responsiveness of an application.
 A few common examples are network requests, Logging, manual DOM mutations, etc.

-2.Effects with Cleanup: Some of the Hook effects will require the cleanup after updating of DOM is done.
+2. Effects with Cleanup: Some of the Hook effects will require the cleanup after updating of DOM is done.
 For example, if you want to set up an external data         source subscription, it requires cleaning up the memory else there might be a problem of memory leak.
 It is a known fact that React will carry out the                 cleanup of memory when the unmounting of components happens.
 But the effects will run for each render() method rather than for any specific method.
 Thus we           can say that, before execution of the effects succeeding time the React will also cleanup effects from the preceding render

 useEffect:-carries out an effect each time there is a state change.
 By default, it runs after the first render and every time the state is updated.
 -React useEffect is a function that gets executed for 3 different React component lifecycles.